codedarrylcode/random-fun-stuff/README.md

-# random-fun-stuff
+# Random Fun Stuff

-A bunch of random codes that I've written over the years
+A collection of codes that have been written over the years of dabbling in `Python`